 Unplug and clean appliances.

 If you are bringing your washer, refrigerator, or any other large appliances with you, make sure they are empty, clean, and dry.
 For a washing machine, that may mean pulling it away from the wall and disconnecting the hoses to drain them.
 Then leave the door propped open to dry the inside.
-Refrigerators need to be defrosted, which can take some time and requires emptying everything out.
+Refrigerators need to be defrosted, which can take some time and requires emptying everything.

 Confirm parking and elevator permits for the movers.